 Gurmeet Kaur is a writer working across poetry, criticism and curatorial practice.
-Her work engages visual culture, archives, empire and place.
+Her work often engages with visual culture, archives, empire and place.

-Her writing has appeared in Best of Australian Poems, Debris, Cordite, Poetry Birmingham Literary Journal, Liminal and elsewhere.
-She was selected as a New Critic with Kill Your Darlings, has been recognised in the Ambit Annual Competition and the Next Chapter Fellowship, and has been a recipient of a Varuna Fellowship.
+Her writing is published in Poetry Birmingham Literary Journal, Sydney Review of Books, Liminal, Best of Australian Poems, Cordite Poetry Review, Debris, and elsewhere.
+Her poetry has been recognised in the Ambit Annual Competition and the Next Chapter Fellowship, and she also received a Varuna Fellowship and Kill Your Darlings’ New Critic award.

 She co-curated Threads, an immersive installation presented at Melbourne Museum and Immigration Museum, and in 2025 edited Culture Makers (Museums Victoria), a publication exploring critical approaches to storytelling within cultural institutions.
 As a writer-in-residence at Footscray Community Arts, she developed text-based poetic installations, including Flood Myth, exhibited as part of Same River Twice at Emerging Writers’ Festival.